Ausra/DownloadRecipeAppDemo/README.md

 # Download Recipe Demo App

-The Recipe App is a SwiftUI-based application that allows users to manage their recipes.
+This is a SwiftUI-based application that allows users to manage their recipes.
 Users can add recipes by downloading them from URLs, view detailed recipe information, and delete recipes.
-The app leverages `SwiftData` for data persistence and `RecipeScraper` for fetching recipe details from the web.
+It has been built to show case the [RecipeScraper](https://github.com/Ausra/RecipeScraper) and [JSONLDDecoder](https://github.com/Ausra/JSONLDDecoder) packaged in action.
+The app also leverages `SwiftData` for data persistence.

 ## Features